Music behind the Essen Haus, the Come Back In, and the Up North bar silenced for now

 Three neighborhood residents expressed their frustrations during a contentious neighborhood meeting with city officials held over Zoom Monday evening.

-Bob Judy said he's lived in a building on the corner of East Main Street and South Franklin street for more than 20 years.
+Bob Judy said he has lived in a building on the corner of East Main Street and South Franklin street for more than 20 years.
 "It does get frustrating," he said.
 "The music has ramped up and got much louder in the last couple of years."

 On a Sunday evening, he might want to sit inside and watch TV, but the music is too loud, he said during the meeting.